-More than half the money spent on fuel bills goes towards providing heating and hot water, according to the Energy Saving Trust.
-Turning down your room thermostat by one degree can save between £85 and £90 a year.
+More than half the money spent on fuel bills goes towards providing heating and hot water, according to Energy Saving Trust.
+And relying on the convenience of a thermostat is a big part of high energy consumption.
+Turning down your room thermostat by just one degree can save between £85 and £90 a year.

 2. Close your curtains

-Leaving gadgets on standby added £600-million to the UK’s energy bill last year.
-According to the Energy Saving Trust, you can save around £30 a year just by remembering to turn your appliances off standby mode.
-‘There is a growing black hole in our energy bills because we prefer the convenience of standby,’ warns Philip Sellwood, chief executive of Energy Saving Trust.
+According to Energy Saving Trust, you can save around £30 a year just by remembering to turn off your appliances completely, rather than leaving them in standby mode.
+‘There is a growing black hole in our energy bills because we prefer the convenience of standby,’ warns Philip Sellwood, Energy Saving Trust's chief executive.

 4. Use a timer

 Use your timer to schedule your heating and hot water to come on 30 minutes before you get up in the morning and to switch off again when you leave the house.
-Do the same on an evening when you are due to come home.
+Do the same in the evening when you are due to come home.

 7. Stop the drips

-A dripping hot water tap can waste enough energy in a week to fill half a bath – get them fixed.
+A dripping hot water tap can waste enough energy in a week to fill half a bath, so get any leaks fixed.

 8. Ditch the dryer

-Tumble dryers make be convenient but they use around £100 of energy a year.
-On a nice day, put your washing on the line, instead.
+Tumble dryers may be convenient but they use around £100 of energy a year.
+Opt for air drying your clothes on a rack or airing ladder instead.